 Crystal GreenCrystal Green, Animal Caregiver, started as a volunteer with the Sanctuary in 2015, before she joined the team full time.
 It wasn't long before her experiences and connections at the Sanctuary inspired her to become vegan.

-Dakota TadduniDakota Tadduni, Animal Caregiver, has loved animals for as long as she can remember.
+Dakota TadduniDakota Tadduni, Co-Head Caregiver/Volunteer Coordinator, has loved animals for as long as she can remember.
 In fact, they were her very first friends.
 From rats to cats, dogs to horses, chickens to pigs and turkeys to cows, she loves them all, and working at the Sanctuary has been a dream come true.
 Dakota wants to own her own sanctuary one day, and she’s honored to learn from our founder Kathy and work with an amazing team.

 Eileen CaronEileen Caron, Bookkeeper, admits her day-to-day tasks can be tedious, but knowing every penny saved helps our beautiful residents makes those tasks rewarding — not to mention the joy she feels viewing the horses and free-range goats and pigs outside her window.